vonal-project/vonal/README.md

 # you have to make a FIFO pipe that you can use to send commands to Vonal
 mkfifo VONALPIPE # It's a bit unique design, but this way you can use your choosen keyboard daemon

-npm start pipe ./VONALPIPE # to build & run the application with pipe LOCATION_OF_PIPE
+npm start -- -p ./VONALPIPE # to build & run the application with -p LOCATION_OF_PIPE

 # once you've built the application,
-# you will able to use `electron . pipe LOCATION_OF_PIPE` to run.
+# you will able to use `electron . -p LOCATION_OF_PIPE` to run.
 # this way you don't need to pack the code (you could skip STEP 3)

 # now the application is running, you can start sending commands